DhairyaS450/track-ai-web/TOS.md

 ## 10. Indemnification

-You agree to defend, indemnify, and hold harmless TaskTide AI, its partners, employees, and affiliates from and against any claims, liabilities, damages, losses, and expenses (including legal fees) arising out of or in any way related to your use of the Services or your breach of these Terms.
+You agree to defend, indemnify, and hold harmless TidalTasks AI, its partners, employees, and affiliates from and against any claims, liabilities, damages, losses, and expenses (including legal fees) arising out of or in any way related to your use of the Services or your breach of these Terms.

 ---